f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/vsite.rst

     |system-context|

 #.
-Navigate the menu to go to "Manage"->"Site Management" and click on "Cloud Credentials".
+Navigate the menu to go to "Manage"->"Site Management" and click on "AWS VPC Site".

     |aws_vpc_site_menu|